Fencing: Bhavani Devi qualifies for Tokyo Olympics, becomes first Indian to achieve the feat

 Union Sports Minister Kiren Rijiju congratulated Bhavani Devi on her qualifying for the Olympics.
 “Congratulations to Indian fencer Bhavani Devi who has qualified for Tokyo Olympics!
 She has become the 1st ever Indian fencer to achieve the feat.
 My best wishes to @IamBhavaniDevi,” he tweeted.

 The eight-time national champion had failed to qualify for the Rio Olympics.

-However, she stepped up efforts to secure qualification for the Tokyo games and continued to train abroad in Italy under coach Nicola Zanotti before the Covid-19-induced shutdown halted the qualification process.
+However, she stepped up efforts to secure qualification for the Tokyo games and continued to train in Italy under coach Nicola Zanotti before the Covid-19-induced shutdown halted the qualification process.

 The Tokyo Olympics scheduled to be held in 2020 were put off owing to the Covid-19 pandemic and are scheduled to take place from July 23 to August 8 this year.